-AriaCoda is a C++ library used to communicate with Pioneer mobile robot controllers, many sensors and other accessory devices, and includes various useful tools for mobile robotics applications.

-Much of the library is mostly C++, but has C, Python and Java wrappers (to install if needed).

-AriaCoda is based on the deprecated ARIA library.
+- AriaCoda is a C++ library used to communicate with Pioneer mobile robot controllers, many sensors and other accessory devices, and includes various useful tools for mobile robotics applications. - Much of the library is mostly C++, but has C, Python and Java wrappers. - AriaCoda is based on the deprecated ARIA library. - Link: https://github.com/reedhedges/AriaCoda